apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israeli hostage family's fight 'not over' one year on**
+**Week 5 NFL Takeaways: Caleb Williams Playing Like the No. 1 Pick in the Draft**

-You can read more about it [here](https://www.bbc.com/news/videos/c625nlxjpz7o).
+You can read more about it [here](https://www.si.com/nfl/week-5-nfl-takeaways-caleb-williams-playing-like-no-1-pick-in-draft).

 ## Requirements
 - Python 3.8